ianlcurtis/github-copilotwith/README.md

 ```

 ## Review and Remediation ##
-### Sonar Qube ###
+### SonarQube ###
-If you use Sonar Qube for code scanning, you can use copilot to address flagged issues.
+If you use SonarQube for code scanning, you can use copilot to address flagged issues.
 Use an MCP Server such as [here](https://github.com/SonarSource/sonarqube-mcp-server) to allow copilot to query issues and resolve.
 [see also](https://community.sonarsource.com/t/introducing-the-sonarqube-mcp-server-alpha/144204)

 # Workarounds, Common Problems, Troubleshooting